 - HCS and TxHmL day habilitation services,

 - Non-day habilitation services, and

-- Residential services.
+- Residential services

+- Individualized Skills and Socialization.

 Funds may not be available to grant all requests.
-Therefore, please consult the "Participation Status - Levels Awarded List" on the HHSC PFD webpage for this program in mid-September 2021 to find your final awarded level.
+Therefore, please consult the "Participation Status - Levels Awarded List" on the HHSC PFD webpage for this program by September 15, 2023 to find your final awarded level.
 HHSC will not distribute award letters.
 The HHSC Webpage is the sole source of information about awarded levels.